Diffusing porcelain piece held by Norwegian Larvikitt stone.

 Scented objects holding a deconstructed "perfume" composition of Norwegian natural oils

-Aiming to create a language and rituals for scent experiences in our lives, Atelier Kaja Dahl continues to explore the function and aesthetics of scent objects in the sculptural collection Norwegian Notes.
+Aiming to create a language and rituals for scent experiences in our lives, Atelier Kaja Dahl explore the function and aesthetics of scent objects in the sculptural collection Norwegian Notes.
 With the functional aspect of displaying scents in the context of home and retail.

 First displayed as part of the exhibition "Everything is Connected"